 While a petition to repeal a law that requires training for asbestos removal workers may seem shocking on the surface, the KDHE wants people to know that House Bill 2516 would only remove the requirement of a specific training course that, they believe, federal laws already cover.

-Should House Bill 2516 become law, state licensing requirement for asbestos companies would not go away.
+Should House Bill 2516 become law, state licensing requirements for asbestos companies would not go away.
 However, there are about 900 workers who would no longer be required to go through KDHE certification every year.

 Another change House Bill 2516 would accomplish concerns how long operators of asbestos abatement companies need to keep their records.
 Right now, it’s six years.
 Should this legislation take effect, it would drop down to three years.